Rapture Predictions Spread Doomsday Fears, Jokes Online: Here's Why

 The conspiracy theorist using the pen name of David Meade made several Rapture predictions in 2017 and 2018, according to The Guardian.
 Radio evangelist Harold Camping predicted a Rapture would happen in September 1994, then changed the date to one in May 2011 because of a "mathematical error," CBS News reported.

-Much of Rapture theology comes from the New Testament, specifically in 1 Thessalonians 4, which foretells the second coming of Jesus.
+Much of Rapture theology comes from the New Testament, specifically in 1 Thessalonians 4, which foretells the second coming of Jesus and true followers ascending to Heaven.

 "According to the Lord's word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep," the biblical passage reads.
 "For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever."